HGGM-LIM/SWiM/README.md

 The repository needs some external dependencies in the MATLAB path to work properly.
 First of all, you need to clone https://github.com/yasseraleman/Surface_Tools

 Then, you need to clone and compile the mex files in https://github.com/alecjacobson/gptoolbox

+## TODO

+- Add external dependencies as git submodules
+- Properly document and comment the code
+- Some refactors in the code (split functions, etc.) might be needed
+- Create a Docker image to easily run the method
+- (FUTURE) Migrate the code from MATLAB to C++/Python